EdgeFirstAI/documentation/docs/studio/user/billing.md

 Since this is a trial account, the only transaction shown is the 20.00 USD credits allocated to my organization upon sign up.

+## Next Steps

 This page has described billing information and the cost of each feature in EdgeFirst Studio.
-Explore more by using these features in your trial account by following one of the [end-to-end workflows](../../getting_started/workflows/index.md).
+Next we invite you by trying these features described in the [end-to-end workflows](../../getting_started/workflows/index.md).